evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 - **Keyless Entry:** Access the car without needing to find the key, as long as you have it with you.
 - **Keyless Go:** Start the car without using the key.
+- **Easy Entry Function:** Moves the driver seat to facilitate easier entry into the car.
+- **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

 ## User Interface and Control

+The control interface for the Chevrolet Blazer EV RS RWD combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Chevrolet Blazer EV RS RWD has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).